 Hate can motivate us to stand up for ourselves and those whose lives were taken.
 Surprisingly, hate can also be what ultimately heals us.

-Intense love can seem so lasting and forever that it’s almost surrealistic when we realize how quickly it can turn into hate.
+Intense love can seem so everlasting that it’s almost surreal when we realize how quickly it can turn into hate.

 Berit Brogaard, D.M.Sci., Ph.D., is a professor of philosophy and the Director of the Brogaard Lab for Multisensory Research at the University of Miami.